yahoo/panoptes/docs/Concepts.md

 ### Metrics

 Panoptes, as telemetry system, primarily collects, transforms and processes _metrics_ from resources.
 A metric is, simply put, a number which can be measured and plotted.
-For example, the bits in on an interface is a metric that can measured.
+For example, the 'bits in' on an interface is a metric that can measured.

 Metrics are grouped and annotated in couple of ways within Panoptes: